Duloxetine: Suicidality

-In the United States all antidepressants, including duloxetine carry a black box warning stating that antidepressants may increase the risk of suicide in persons younger than 25.
+In the United States, all antidepressants, including duloxetine, carry a black box warning stating that antidepressants may increase the risk of suicide in persons younger than 25.
 This warning is based on statistical analyses conducted by two independent groups of FDA experts that found a 2-fold increase in the risk of suicidal ideation and behavior in children and adolescents, and a 1.5-fold increase in suicidality in the 18–24 age group.

 To obtain statistically significant results the FDA combined the results of 295 trials of 11 antidepressants for psychiatric indications.
 As suicidal ideation and behavior in clinical trials are rare, the results for any drug taken separately usually do not reach statistical significance.

-In 2005, the United States FDA released a public health advisory noting that there had been eleven reports of suicide attempts and three reports of suicidality within the mostly middle-aged women participating in the open-label extension trials of duloxetine for the treatment of stress urinary incontinence (SUI).
+In 2005, the US Food and Drug Administration (FDA) released a public health advisory noting that there had been eleven reports of suicide attempts and three reports of suicidality within the mostly middle-aged women participating in the open-label extension trials of duloxetine for the treatment of stress urinary incontinence (SUI).
 The FDA described the potential role of confounding social stressors as "unclear".
 The suicide attempt rate in the SUI study population (based on 9,400 patients) was calculated to be 400 per 100,000 person-years.
 This rate is more than 2.5 times greater than the suicide attempt rate among middle-aged US women that has been reported in published studies, i.e., 150 to 160 per 100,000 person-years.
 In addition, one death from suicide was reported in a Cymbalta clinical pharmacology study in a healthy female volunteer without SUI.
 No increase in suicidality was reported in controlled trials of Cymbalta for depression or diabetic neuropathic pain.